Course Catalog

 5 units

 Engages with crosscutting ideas and concepts central to the major including constructions of community in social-change efforts and the institutionalization of social movements in third-sector organizations.
 Deepens students' understanding of the opportunities and obstacles embedded in various avenues of social action.
-Enrollment restricted to community studies majors.
+Enrollment is restricted to sophomore, junior, and senior community studies majors and proposed majors.

 CMMU 102